PyCQA/redbaron/docs/tuto.rst

 A short list of useful features of RedBaron:

 * :file:`.map`, a method of RedBaron lists that takes a callable (like a lambda or a function), apply it to every one of its members and returns a RedBaron list containing the result of the call
-* :file:`.apply` same than :file:`.map` except it returns a RedBaron list of the nodes on which the callable has been applied (instead of the result of the call)
+* :file:`.apply` same than :file:`.map` except it returns a RedBaron list of the nodes on which the callable has been applied (i.e. the members before the call instead of the members after the call)

 .. ipython:: python